notepad-plus-plus/npp-usermanual/content/docs/user-defined-language-system.md

 ## UDL and Themes

 The User Defined Languages are (mostly) _not_ affected by your [active theme](../preferences/#style-configurator).
 This means that if you change theme (including going to [Dark Mode](../preferences/#dark-mode) which changes the theme to `DarkModeDefault`), you might have to edit your UDL colors to be readable.
 The UDL doesn't override most of the settings in the [Style Configurator's "Global Styles"](../preferences/#global-styles) settings for the active theme, so some of the settings might make your UDL colors hard to read:

 * the UDL overrides the foreground color for text, and the background color for text (if transparency is not activated); however, the UDL does _not_ override the background color for spaces or the blank space that fills the unused portions of the editor view, so if your UDL default background does not match the theme's default background, the UDL-based document may look strange
 * the UDL does not override the **Selected text colour** or **current line background**, so if your UDL's colors do not provide good contrast with these settings from the theme, selected text will be hard to read

 Since you can set the colors of a UDL to whatever you want, you can manually make it match your theme.
 In all, it is best to set the UDL's **Folder & Default > Default Style** to match the foreground and background colors of your active theme, which should balance well with the other of the theme's Global Styles settings.
 Further, setting keywords groups and numbers and comments and operators to match the settings for the keywords, numbers, and comments of the other languages that you use in your active theme will help make UDL files fit the active theme better.

-If you don't want to override the foreground and/or background text color for some parts of your UDL, activate transparency.
-This enables to create an UDL that works for multiple themes.
-For example activate transparency for background and foreground color of your UDL default style.
-Then activate transparency for background color of your keywords too and select a foreground color for your keywords that works for multiple themes.
+If you don't want to override the foreground and/or background text color for some parts of your UDL, activate transparency for those styles.
+This allows you to create an UDL that works for multiple themes.
+For example, activate transparency for background and foreground color of your UDL default style,  then activate transparency for background color of your keywords too, and select a foreground color for your keywords that works for multiple themes.

 If you want to define multiple UDL using the same basic color scheme as your active theme, you can start by setting the colors of the default **User Defined Language**, then **Create New** for each UDL that you want to match that scheme, customizing the rules for each new UDL.
 (As soon as you exit Notepad++, the changes to the default UDL will be lost, but all the themes that you created from that will keep the colors they inherited.)